strapi/sdk-plugin/README.md

 That will create a directory with all your plugin project files.

-Once your project has been installed, Multiple commands are available to you.
+Once your project has been installed, several commands are available to you.

 ## Commands